Charles-workspace/Trip-Analytics/README.md

 # Trip Analytics

-This project builds and deploys a Docker-based analytics service for trip data using **Snowflake Snowpark Container Services (SPCS)**.
-It includes continuous integration and deployment (CI/CD) via **GitHub Actions** and leverages **SnowCLI** for secure authentication and image registry management.
+This project builds and orchestrates an analytics pipeline for trip data using **Snowflake Python Stored Procedures**.
+It includes continuous integration and deployment (CI/CD) via **GitHub Actions** and leverages **SnowCLI** for secure authentication.

 ## Input Data